rendall/icebreakers/QUESTIONS.md

   * Who would you want on your team in a zombie apocalypse?
   * What's your favorite family tradition?
   * Who was your childhood actor or actress crush?
-  * Describe your dream house
+  * Describe your dream house.
   * Are you a dog person or a cat person?
   * What's your favourite ride at a theme park?
   * What year would you visit if you had a time machine?
   * What's your current cellphone wallpaper?
   * What's your go-to dance move?
-  * Name one thing still on your bucket list
+  * Name one thing still on your bucket list.
   * What's your favorite breakfast cereal or breakfast food?
   * What would your entrance theme song be?
   * Have you ever been bungee jumping?